IgrikXD/Antenna-analyzer/README.md

 ## Current available implementations at EasyEDA platform:
 - [Antenna analyzer (SMD)] ([Components list](./Components%20list.md), [Assembly guide](./Assembly%20guide.md))

+## How to use this repository?
+In [Datasheets](./Datasheets) and [Schematics](./Schematics) directories, you can find all necessary technical documentation for the used components and schematic files in PDF format.
+If you only need GERBER files, you can find them in the appropriate [Gerbers](./Gerbers) directory.
+In the [EasyEDA](./EasyEDA) directory, you can find a list of files for implementing the ready device (files can be imported into EasyEDA editor).
+After that, based on submitted files, you can make the device independently or order printed circuit boards for factory manufacturing.

 ## What was used in the development?
 | Source | Description |
 | ------ | ------ |